-For porters and waiters at hotels and for taxi drivers the usual tip is USD$5.
+For porters and waiters at hotels and taxi drivers, the usual tip is USD$5.

 Please note that the traditional gratuity to safari guides or camp staff is not included in the price of your safari and is completely discretionary and at your individual comfort level (payable in cash).

-We suggest to bring funds for tipping with you from home.
+We suggest bringing funds for tipping with you from home.
 US$/Euro/Pounds tips are perfectly acceptable.

 Still SLR Camera

 For the serious photographer, one or two camera bodies with 28mm, 80-200/300mm zoom for close-ups and birds, 400mm lenses.
 Wide-angle and macro lenses are also useful for the enthusiast.
 An ultraviolet (UV) filter should be fitted to each lens.
 A polarising circular filter is advisable on a wide-angle (this makes the sky blue and the clouds white on the typical clear days).
 There are some good 1.4 teleconvertors, which are suitable for zoom lenses that work very well – better than the x2 converters.
 For the less serious, try to bring a camera that has a decent optical zoom for at least 3X (but preferably 5X or more) for good wildlife shots.